Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/11/using-cors-with-asp-net-web-api.md

 ## Config File

 You may come across a situation where the initial OPTIONS request never gets handled by your .NET application.
 The request might get a 200 OK response, but with the wrong headers to allow your cross-origin request to proceed.
-If you don’t get the 200 response, check that IIS allows the OPTIONS verb – but if you get the 200, but it isn’t hitting your code, you might need to add the OPTIONSVerbHandler line to the handlers section of your web.config file:
+If you don't get the 200 response, check that IIS allows the OPTIONS verb – but if you get the 200, but it isn't hitting your code, you might need to add the OPTIONSVerbHandler line to the handlers section of your web.config file:

 ```xml
 <handlers>